Fine-tuned LLMs Know More, Hallucinate Less with Few-Shot Sequence-to-Sequence Semantic Parsing over Wikidata: Experiments

-{\bf Reasonable alternate answers (10.2\%).} In 8.5\% of the cases, the logical form is reasonable but the answers are different from the gold.
+{\bf Reasonable alternate answers (11.7\%).} In 11.7\% of the cases, the model predicts an alternative interpretation to the question and returns a reasonable answer that is different from the gold.
 For example, the gold for question ``what did Boudicca do?'' uses the {\em position held} property, while the model predicts {\em occupation} property.
 Both are considered valid answers to the question.

+{\bf Reasonable alternative SPARQL but no answer was retrieved (6.3\%).} In another 6.3\% of cases, the model predicts a reasonable alternative SPARQL, but the SPARQL returns no answer.
+Sometimes, since the information for the ``correct'' property is missing, the question is represented with a similar property.
+For example, since {\em residence} property is missing for Patrick Henry, the gold SPARQL for ``where did Patrick Henry live?'' uses {\em place of birth} instead, while our model predicts {\em residence}.